Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 Stephanie Photo

-Time management is a transferable skill, useful in any workplace or position.
-By asking specific questions, you can also tap into frustration tolerance, conflict solving, problem-solving skills, leadership abilities, and so on.
+Time management is a transferable skill, asking behavioral interview questions about time management can assess a candidate’s ability to prioritize.
+By asking specific questions, you can also tap into frustration tolerance, conflict-solving, problem-solving skills, leadership abilities, and so on.

 Adaptation and Flexibility